kaluzsikc/Product_comparison_app/README.md

 ### BACK-END
 * Scrapes each individual website (by ASIN)
-* Returns an API with a list of product links, prices (converted), description and image
+* Returns an API with a list of product links, prices, description and image
+* Convert price to given currency
 * Show potential money saved (highest - lowest price) **[EXT]**

 ### Domains